 You might have to ask trusted professors or a senior at work to draft these recommendation letters prior to the submission deadline set by the university.
 The Statement of Purpose (SOP) needs to be drafted by you.
 The SOP needs to explain your personal motivation to be part of this programme and justify why you are the right fit for it.

 Third, you need to register for the GRE exam and ensure you are preparing for it in the most efficient way possible.
 It is advisable to check the ETS official site for further information such as exam dates, sample questions, and practice tests.
-You can also opt for GRE admission counselling sessions from experts at CareerLabs to gain better insight into how to go about the whole process.
+You can also opt for GRE counselling sessions from experts at CareerLabs to gain better insight into how to go about the whole process.
+Counselling is important since it will help you shortlist the colleges by evaluating pros and cons and it will also provide you with more details about visa process, scholarship opportunities etc.

 We will now move onto the process of registration of the GRE exam.
 In order to register for the exam, you have to create a profile on the ETS official site.
 Once you’ve done that, submit an application form and make the payment for the exam.
 After this has been done, you can move onto checking the nearest exam centers and select your preferred exam date.